 It’s hard not to agree with John Muir who said: “For the lover of wilderness, Alaska is one of the most wonderful countries in the world.”
 I must add, so is Anchorage with its endless outdoor adventures.

-The Best Outdoor Adventures in and near Anchorage: Trips for First-Time Travelers
+The Best Places to Visit in and near Anchorage for Nature Lovers

 We landed at Ted Stevens Anchorage International Airport on a late Friday afternoon.
 Among four international airports, the Anchorage Airport is the largest and busiest in the state.
 Most domestic and international flights have their first stop in Anchorage before flying their passengers into different cities.

 For the majority of first-time visitors of Alaska, however, this city is a final destination.
 Why Anchorage?
-The reason must be all those outdoor adventures that await the travelers in and near Anchorage.
+The reason must be hidden in all those outdoor adventures that await the travelers in and on the outskirts of Anchorage.

 Being the biggest city in the state, this Alaska’s gateway on Cook Inlet introduces you to the Last Frontier like no other places.
 Along with one of the best climates in the state, Anchorage boasts an abundance of wildlife, scenic national parks nearby, and famous glaciers just a short drive away.